v3rm0n/intercom_flutter/intercom_flutter/README.md

 Intercom.sendTokenToIntercom(intercomToken);
 ```

-Now, if either FireBase direct (e.g. by your own backend server) or Intercom sends you a message, it will be delivered to your app.
+Now, if either Firebase direct (e.g. by your own backend server) or Intercom sends you a message, it will be delivered to your app.

 ### Web
 Add the below script inside body tag in the index.html file located under web folder